Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 <p class="caption">(\#fig:fig7-7)Example data collection timeline</p>
 </div>

-2. CONSORT Diagram
+2. Participant Flow Diagram

-A CONSORT (Consolidated Standards of Reporting Trials) diagram displays the flow of participants through a program [@consort_consort_nodate].
-It visually portrays enrollment, randomization, as well as attrition in the study.
+A participant flow diagram displays the movement of participants through a study, assisting researchers in better understanding milestones such as eligibility, enrollment, and final sample counts.
+These diagrams are helpful for assessing study attrition and reasons for missing data can be described in the diagram [@nahmias_effects_2022].
+In randomized controlled trial studies, these visualizations are more formally referred to as CONSORT (Consolidated Standards of Reporting Trials) diagrams [@cuschieri_consort_2019], providing a means to understand how participants are randomized and assigned to treatment groups.
 As you can imagine though, this diagram cannot be created until at least one wave of data has been collected, and must be updated as more waves are collected.
 Your participant tracking database, which we will discuss in our [Data Tracking](#track) chapter, will inform the creation of this diagram.

 <div class="figure" style="text-align: center">
 <img src="img/consort.PNG" alt="2010 CONSORT flow diagram template" width="70%" />